 Either one of these angles, where a minimum is observed, should be recorded as the zero rotation angle.
-With the analyzer set to a minimum (zero rotation), place the sealed cell in the beam path so that the beam enters and leaves the cell through the glass windows.
+With the analyzer set to a minimum (zero rotation), place the sealed cell (unknown concentration) in the beam path so that the beam enters and leaves the cell through the glass windows.
 You should now observe a bright spot at the analyzer window.
 Rotating the analyzer clockwise should bring back the minimum.
 The amount of rotation necessary to regain the minimum intensity at the analyzer window is the amount of rotation of the plane of polarization by the sample.
-Use 1 degree as the uncertainty of your angles.
+Try to determine the uncertainty of your angles based on how precisely you can watch the intensity diminishing and return.

-Question 4: Look carefully from above and to the side to be sure you are not running the laser beam through bubbles in they liquid (why?).
+Question 4: Look carefully from above and to the side to be sure you are not running the laser beam through bubbles in the liquid (why?).

-1. For four different known concentrations of KARO syrup (pure l-glucose) and distilled water, labeled A, B, C, D, measure the angular rotation of the plane of polarization of the beam.
+- 1. For four different known concentrations of KARO syrup (pure l-glucose) and distilled water, labeled A, B, C, D, measure the angular rotation of the plane of polarization of the beam.
+See hints below! - 2.
+Hints: - a.
+It is clearest to proceed from lowest to highest known concentration samples, and for the unknown to start from the shortest path. - b.
+Find the polarization angle rotation by rotating both to the left and to the right, and average.
+In each case, you are looking for the smallest rotation angle between the reference minimum without the sample, and with the sample.
+The left and right reference minima differ by 180 degrees, but the magnitudes of the rotations should be equal. - 3.
 Plot this data as a function of concentration in order to verify that angular rotation is proportional to concentration.
-(Your data for this part should include the path-length of the cell).
+(Your data for this part should include the pathlength of the cell).
 Determine the slope of the graph and the specific rotary power of l-glucose (including errors!).